 Supervised Machine Learning – This is our first post in this subseries “Machine Learning Type” under master series “Machine Learning Explained“.
 We will only talk about supervised machine learning in details here.
 Machine learning algorithms “learn” from the observations.
 When exposed to more observations, the algorithm improves its predictive performance.

 Supervised Machine Learning is a type of system in which both input and desired output data are provided.

 Machine Learning for Businesses

 Machine learning techniques are accelerating almost on a daily basis with intentions to bring good values to the businesses of today.
 It is revolutionising the way we do our business and what should be done to improve upon.
-On high level we got three main type of Machine Learning types i.e. Supervised, Unsupervised and Reinforcement learning.
+On a high level, we got three main types of Machine Learning types i.e. Supervised, Unsupervised and Reinforcement learning.
 Since this post is limited to supervised learning and what it is doing in business; so I will stick to it only for now.

 Supervised Machine Learning -SML

-Lets understand a bit about SML and find answers around what it does, how it does, and what it can do for our real life business.
-Supervised learning through historic data set is able to hunt for correct answers, and the task of the algorithm is to find them in the new data.
+Let’s understand a bit about SML and find answers around what it does, how it does, and what it can do for our real-life business.
+Supervised learning through historical data set is able to hunt for correct answers, and the task of the algorithm is to find them in the new data.

-- Is a task of deducing function from labeled training data.
+- Is a task of deducing function from labelled training data.

 - Making predictions based on evidence in the presence of uncertainty

 - Identifying patterns in given data with adaptive algorithms